nanoc/nanoc.app/content/about.md

 Similar projects
 ----------------

-There are several static site generators floating around.
+There are several static-site generators floating around.
 Some of them are like nanoc, and some of them aren’t similar at all.
-If nanoc doesn’t fulfill your needs, check out [this list of static site generators](http://staticsitegenerators.net/).
+If nanoc doesn’t fulfill your needs, check out [this list of static-site generators](http://staticsitegenerators.net/).